in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 }
 ```

-Spring Data Rest also supports search using column names
+Spring Data REST also allows you to search by column name.
 - Example - http://localhost:8080/todos?user=Jill

 Spring Data Rest can be extended by defining custom methods in the repositories.